Haras de la Huderie: Residence

 The principal residence, known as Villa Sayer is unusual for this region and is the work of Bauhaus architect, Marcel Breuer seconded by his Parisian associate Mario Jossa.
 It is Breuer's only private residence in France.
 Constructed from 1972 to 1974 by its owners, it illustrates a harmony between architecture and environment.
 It is a transparent house.

 For the roof, the shape of a double hyperbolic parabolic, the architect employs prestressed concrete, Cables are linked to exterior pillars of bush hammered concrete.
 The exterior uses white concrete, either bush hammered, in the form of boards, or alternatively vertical and horizontal.
 Like the exterior, the interior details, chimney, stairs, drawings on doors, the coating of the floor and walls were selected by mutual agreement between the owners and Breuer.
 The smallest details were the object of multiple plans being sent nearly everyday from the office in New York.
 In 1992 it was registered at the supplementary inventory of historical monuments and has been classed as a historical monument since 2005.

 Marcel Breuer

 The 1953 commission for UNESCO headquarters in Paris was a turning point for Breuer: a return to Europe, a return to larger projects after years of only residential commissions, and the beginning of Breuer's adoption of concrete as his primary medium.
 He became known as one of the leading practitioners of Brutalism, with an increasingly curvy, sculptural, personal idiom.
 Windows were often set in soft, pillowy depressions rather than sharp, angular recesses.
-Many architects remarked at his ability to make concrete appear "soft".
+Many architects remarked on his ability to make concrete appear "soft".